 To be effective, the self-service options you offer within your IVR need to be as customer-centric as service can get.
-The goal is to ensure you get the highest levels of both contact center efficiency as well as customer satisfaction.
+The goal is to ensure you get the highest contact center efficiency and customer satisfaction levels.

-Map out the customer interactions that each customer segment or persona will have with you across their entire customer lifetime.
+Map out the customer interactions each customer segment or persona will have with you throughout their entire customer lifetime.

-Look to understand where and why they will interact with you at any given time.
-This will probably end up looking like a net or mesh of interactions, but you can start to narrow things down with a few questions.
+Look to understand where and why customers will interact with you at any given time.
+This will probably end up looking like a net or mesh of interactions, but you can start to narrow things down with a few questions:

 - What are the critical points?